KumoCorp/kumomta/docs/tutorial/kumomta_day_1.md

 ## Your First Email
-If you followed all the instructions above without errors, you shoudl now have a working MTA on a properly sized server.
+If you followed all the instructions above without errors, you should now have a working MTA on a properly sized server.
 Lets test that theory.

 Start the MTA with this:
 ```console